nicholasmr/specfab/docs/cpo-structuretensors.md

 ## Construct from measurements

 The spectral expansion coefficients of any CPO may be determined from discrete measurements of crystallographic axes.
-This requires constructing the corresponding structure tensors (for each crystallographic axis), from which the expansion coefficients may be derived.
+This requires constructing the corresponding structure tensors (of each crystallographic axis), from which the expansion coefficients may be derived:

 ```python
 import numpy as np